MistyAnnStone/InstacardProject_Python/README.md

 ## Data
-These data are open-source data sets from Instagart.
+These data are open-source data sets from Instacart.
 NOTE that the customer data set is created for the purposes of this project.

 The Instacart Online Grocery Shopping Dataset 2017, Accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle.